 History, Program & Hatchery

+Our hatchery, built in 1997 is located at the state boat launch at the end of Marblehead Lane in Biddeford, Maine.
 Our story begins in 1975 when the Saco River received an unexpected stocking of Atlantic salmon.
-A stocking truck from the Green Lake National Fish Hatchery in Ellsworth, ME was bound for the Connecticut River with a load of salmon smolts.
+A stocking truck from the Green Lake National Fish Hatchery in Ellsworth, Maine was bound for the Connecticut River with a load of salmon smolts.
 The truck suddenly experienced problems with it aeration equipment as it traveled along I-95 approaching the city of Scarborough.
 The driver was instructed to proceed to the Saco Yacht Club and to release the smolts into the Saco River estuary.
 Three years later, salmon from the first Saco spawning run in hundreds of years were found leaping their way up the Factory Island Falls at head of tide.
 Recognizing an opportunity to create a salmon fishery, local fishermen gathered to discuss what could be done to help the new arrivals to establish themselves in the watershed.
 Other local residents who wanted to help the salmon make a comeback also joined in the effort.
-This was the beginning of the salmon restoration program and the founding of the Saco River Salmon Club.
-SRSC was restructured in 2014 and re-chartered as the Saco Salmon Restoration Alliance (SSRA).
+This was the beginning of the salmon restoration program and the founding of the Saco River Salmon Club (SRSC).
+SRSC was restructured in 2014 and re-chartered as the Saco Salmon Restoration Alliance and Hatchery (SSRAH).

 The Atlantic salmon was listed as an endangered species in the state of Maine in 2000.
 Their populations are in decline globally.